Optravis-LLC/jooq-gradle/README.md

 The goal is to be as easy as possible to set up jOOQ generation for projects that are using Kotlin, Flyway, and Postgres.

-The minimal setup for those project is:
+The minimal setup for those projects is:

 ```kotlin
 plugins {